DASPRiD/dasprids.de/site/posts/2008-08-19-zend-console-progessbar-in-incubator.md

 ---
 title: Zend_Console_ProgessBar in Incubator
 date: 2008-08-19 18:43:15 +0200
-tags: [Zend Framework, Console]
+tags: [Zend Framework]
 ---

 I was bored the other day again, and thought about some tiny component, which would be as well helpful for some other developers.
 And there the idea came: Console applications need to show the status somehow, and what is a better way than a progressbar?
 Well, without telling much, you can kinda simply test it out yourself.
-Get Zend/Console/ProgressBar.php from the Incubator, and use the following test code:
+Get `Zend/Console/ProgressBar.php` from the Incubator, and use the following test code:

 ```php
 <?php